hashicorp/nomad/website/source/docs/concepts/auth.html.md

 your identity and then generating a token to associate with that identity.

-For example, even though you may authenticate using something like GitHub, Vault generates a unique access token for you to use for future requests.
+For example, even though you may authenticate using something like GitHub, Nomad generates a unique access token for you to use for future requests.
 The CLI automatically attaches this token to requests, but if you're using the API you'll have to do this manually.